-We are aware of how complicated it can be for students to prepare for a journey around the world to an entirely different atmosphere than what they have ever faced before.
-The Smith Admitted Student Partner Program connects the incoming Class of 2021 with students in the Class of 2020 to foster relationships and build community within the Smith MBA Program.
-The sole purpose of this program is to assist incoming students with their queries, concerns etc. (almost any sort of concerns that they may have).
+We are aware of how complicated it can be for students to prepare for a journey around the world in an entirely different atmosphere than what they have ever faced before.
+The Smith Admitted Student Partner Program connects the incoming Class of 2024 with students in the Class of 2023 to foster relationships and build community within the Smith MBA Program.
+The sole purpose of this program is to assist incoming students with their queries and concerns.
 We encourage you to make your questions as informal as possible.
 You should have received an email from your Smith partner once you have made your deposit to the Smith School.